lohitpt252003/backend-for-annaforces/README.md

 - `GITHUB_REPO`: The name of the GitHub repository where the data is stored.
 - `GITHUB_OWNER`: The owner of the GitHub repository.

+### Firebase Service

+The `services/firebase_service.py` handles user authentication and management using Google Firebase Firestore.
+It provides functionalities for adding, retrieving, and verifying user credentials.

+#### Environment Variables

+To use the Firebase service, you need to set the following environment variable in a `.env` file in the root of the `backend-for-annaforces` directory:

+- `FIREBASE_DB_CREDENTIALS`: The JSON content of your Firebase service account key.
+This should be a single, unquoted JSON string.

 ### Submission Service

 The `services/submission_service.py` handles the submission of solutions by users.
 It orchestrates the process of receiving a submission, saving it, judging it, and updating the relevant data.